B.A., Wellesley College; M.Ed. and Ed.D., Boston University

 Internationally recognized for groundbreaking work on the image of women in advertising and critical studies of alcohol and tobacco advertising.
 Creator of the award-winning Killing Us Softly: Advertising’s Image of Women film series, among other films and books.

-Dr. Kilbourne has served as an advisor to two Surgeons General and has testified for the U.S. Congress.
-She received her B.A. from Wellesley College, and her M.Ed. and Ed.D from Boston University.
-She has received many awards, including the Lecturer of the Year award from the National Association for Campus Activities.
+Kilbourne has served as an advisor to two Surgeons General and has testified for the U.S. Congress.
+She has also received many awards for her work, including the Lecturer of the Year award from the National Association for Campus Activities.
 The presenter of an award from the American Federation of Television and Radio Artists said, “No one in the world has done more to improve the image of women in the media than Jean Kilbourne.”